-Eateries at the mall include Bar Louie and Granite City Food & Brewery, both among the best destinations in The Bend for craft beer lovers.
+Eateries at the mall includes Bar Louie a great place The Bend for craft beer lovers.
 But venturing back out into Mishawaka will reveal an even more robust foodie scene.

 Evil Czech Brewery and Public House is one of The Bend’s craft beer destinations.
 Not only does it serve up local brews, its menu is among the best we have to offer.
 Give the “Lightnin’ Lunch” a try if you happen to be around during the day.
 You can indulge your taste buds with a small plate, all-you-can-eat buffet.
 It could include a small, gourmet burger, quesadillas or even individual slices of homemade pizza.

 And don’t forget, Evil Czech is home to one of The Bend’s best patios for those perfect summer evenings.